Skyshader77/Lacryma-Hydra/chapter19.typ

 She felt tears on her wounded face.
 They mixed with whatever the blisters secreted, its repulsing texture landing on her lips.
 "I’m sorry Spartak, I will make it up to you.
 I promise," said Nix.

+The thing called Majorian stood at the door, sadness deforming its monstrous face.
+Its wings were curled around its figure.

+"You...Live..." they said.

+"I would rather not be alive," said Nix.

+"That...Makes...Two...Of...Us."

+Baba, Serena, Majorian.
+Three failures that defined Nix's existence.
+What use was being a Magi if you failed to shield those you love from the Faith's brutality.

+Majorian sang, their vocal chords using a female voice to produce a song exuding unfathomable sorrow.
+Nix mourned the loss of her only friend, the corruption of her lover, the maiming of hers and Claradore's body.
+They had chosen to challenge the will of those who presided over the Known World for a thousand years.
+Humans never questioned the status quo as long as it yielded stability.
+In fact, one could argue that freedom of will was eclipsed by stability.

-They stayed locked in embrace as they had done the first night following Baba’s death.
+She and Spartak stayed locked in embrace as they had done the first night following Baba’s death.
 In the makeshift tent Claradore had made for them, Nix had emptied her body of tears and screams.
 Today, Spartak’s twenty-seven greater palms frame could have easily crushed her smaller body.

 Unforgivable.
 Alexander had made her puppy cry.
 If only Nix could have shone a light on Serena’s masks sooner.
 A girl that she could have trusted with her deepest secrets and desires.
 A girl that would have undertaken grand adventures with her.
 A girl that she could display her magic before her amazed eyes, not caring about the Faith and their white robes.
 It had all been too good to be true.
 Nix had shown herself to be weak and the weak get beaten.